MK316/Coding4ET/Lessons/markdown-sample.md

 ## 1. Read Aloud

-📌 Main title (heading 1), sub titles (heading 2)
+📌 Use Main Title (Heading 1) for primary headings.
+📌 Use Subtitles (Heading 2) for secondary headings.
-📌 Characters in bold-faced
+📌 Represent character names in the story in bold.
-📌 Direct quotes in italic
+📌 Encapsulate direct quotes in italics.

 Once upon a time in a dense forest, there lived a clever fox named **Freddy**.
 Known for his wit and intelligence, Freddy's adventures were the stuff of legend among the forest inhabitants.